ScriptFUSION/Porter/README.md

 `Porter`'s simple API comprises data import methods that must always be used to begin imports, instead of calling methods directly on providers or resources, in order to take advantage of Porter's features correctly.

-`Porter` provides just two public methods for synchronous data import.
+`Porter` provides just two public methods for importing data.
 These are the methods to be most familiar with, where the life of a data import operation begins.

 * `import(Import): PorterRecords|CountablePorterRecords` &ndash; Imports one or more records from the resource contained in the specified import specification.
-If the total size of the collection is known, the record collection may implement `Countable`.
+If the total size of the collection is known, the record collection may implement `Countable`, otherwise `PorterRecords` is returned.
 * `importOne(Import): ?array` &ndash; Imports one record from the resource contained in the specified import specification.
 If more than one record is imported, `ImportException` is thrown.
-Use this when a provider just returns a single record.
+Use this when a provider implements `SingleRecordResource`, returning just a single record.

-Porter's asynchronous API mirrors the synchronous one with similar method names but different signatures.

-* `importAsync(AsyncImportSpecification): AsyncPorterRecords|CountableAsyncPorterRecords` &ndash; Imports one or more records asynchronously from the resource contained in the specified asynchronous import specification.
-* `importOneAsync(AsyncImportSpecification): Promise<array>` &ndash; Imports one record from the resource contained in the specified asynchronous import specification.

 Overview
 --------